-Children get Reading books to take home up to and including Year 3.
+Children get Reading books to take home to encourage independent reading.
 They are heard to read individually and in a group on a weekly basis and their ability to decode, segment and comprehend is monitored and assessed before children progress.
-We use the Oxford Reading Tree as our main reading scheme which is consistent with ELS.
-We use Big Cat (Collins) for breadth and variety and to support children who need longer for consolidation.
+We use the Little Wandle as our main reading scheme and have fidelity to this scheme.
+We use Big Cat (Collins) which matches the progression of teaching phonics with fidelity to the Little Wandle books.